 Other duties include:

-- Providing real and personal property management, including protecting assets and valuables and seeking court authority for sale of assets when necessary to provide for the needs of your father.
+Providing real and personal property management, including protecting assets and valuables and seeking court authority for the sale of assets when necessary to provide for the needs of your father.